MicrosoftDocs/architecture-center/docs/multitenant-identity/app-roles.md

 ![Users and Groups](./images/running-the-app/users-and-groups.png)

 As shown in the following screenshot, Charles is part of the Admin group, so he inherits the SurveyAdmin role.
+In the case of Bob, he has not been assigned a role yet.

 ![Admin group members](./images/running-the-app/admin-members.png)

-In the case of Charles, he has not been assigned a role yet.

 > [!NOTE]
-> Alternatively, the application can assign roles programmatically, using the Azure AD Graph API.
+> An alternative approach is for the application to assign roles programmatically, using the Azure AD Graph API.
 However, this requires the application to obtain write permissions for the customer's AD directory.
 An application with those permissions could do a lot of mischief &mdash; the customer is trusting the app not to mess up their directory.
 Many customers might be unwilling to grant this level of access.
->
 >

 **Get role claims**.
 When a user signs in, the application receives the user's assigned role(s) in a claim with type `http://schemas.microsoft.com/ws/2008/06/identity/claims/role`.